BjarniLeifs/2016-T-514-VEFT/WeekExtra/README.md

 Assuming you already have Nodejs and Express installed, we will only need to install [PostgreSQL](https://www.postgresql.org), go to the official site and follow their instruction on how to setup.

+If your'e on Mac you could check out [Postgres.app](http://postgresapp.com).

+##

+With your Postgres server up and running on port 5432, making a database connection is easy with the pg library: